yii-tools/forms/docs/field/error.md

 </div>
 ```

+## Closure

-For example, the following code shows error with custom closure content.
+The following code shows how to set the error content with a `Closure`.

 ```php
 <?php